 ✓ This is vegan, has loads of veggies and protein.

-✓ And if i did not manage to convince you with the above two reasons, here s one more- this is insanely delicious and makes a great potluck dish.
+✓ And if I did not manage to convince you with the above two reasons, here is one more- this is insanely delicious and makes a great potluck dish.

-There are many versions of Masala Poori.
-I have eaten the Coimbatore style Masala Puri and Gujarati Masala Puri too.
+There are many versions of this recipe and I have tasted a few as well.
 But this one is my favorite.

 So, what is so special about this street style food?
-Well, the Bengaluru style has loads of peas, veggies and involves crumbling the pooris.
-As for the rest of the recipe, read on 🙂
+Well, the Bengaluru style has loads of peas, veggies and involves crumbling the Pooris.

 ✓Dried peas– I have used dried green peas here because I had them in plenty at home.
 You can always use dried white peas too.

 ✓ Jaggery- While the addition of jaggery may seem like something irregular in a Chaat recipe, it is a very common habit in Karnataka cuisine to round off any savory dish with some jaggery.
 This does wonders to a dish.
-Try it to believe it.
 Also, jaggery balances tang, spice and salt like magic.

-✓ Hydrate, hydrate, hydrate– As with all beans and legumes, it is very important that you hydrate your beans for a good number of hours.
+Hydrate the peas well– As with all beans and legumes, it is very important that you hydrate your beans for a good number of hours.
 This will speed up the cooking process and also ensure even cooking.
-Older peas need to be hydrated longer.
-But its well worth the effort.
-Come on, you just have to dump them in water and wait.
-How difficult is that?

 Soak the peas ahead, drain all the water used for soaking and freeze the soaked peas in a freezer safe bag.
 When you want to make this, thaw the peas by pouring hot water over them and proceed with the recipe.